nullpointer-io/stablediffusion/README.md

 ## Scale the Images

-Use the script `image2scale.py` to increase the size of images with the help of the AI.
+Use the script `image2scale.py` to increase the size of images with AI support.
 At the first run the models are downloaded.
-The integrity of the downloaded models is verified by hash.
-The expected hashes and source URL are configured in `share/models.py`.
+The integrity of the models is verified by hash.
+The expected hashes and source URLs are configured in `share/models.py`.

 The script `image2scale.py` is some sort of wrapper around the original script: https://raw.githubusercontent.com/xinntao/Real-ESRGAN/v0.2.5.0/inference_realesrgan.py